blackdobb/demos/README.md

 # demos
-some demos used to test if it works
+some demos used to test if it works.

+getUserPath: get the user path in Linux, like /home/ubuntu.

+writeConfig: write/read ini file in cpp